Manas757/Grocery-List/README.md

 # Grocery-List
-basic thing is done still to add some other functions and make it more intractive
+basic grocery list management website to add,search,edit and delete items still to add some other functions and make it more intractive